tytydraco/yessleep/out/I_hired_a_band_of_demons_to_play_music_at_the_retirement_community_I_work_at.md

 "Even better.
 The band and I are as cool as a shady spot, but we love the light, baby!"

 Nobody really responded.
 I dropped my head into my hands and took in a deep breath.
 I was so screwed.
 I could feel Mary watching from the security cameras, cackling, and setting up a new job posting for my position.
-I thought, This had to be rock-bottom.
+I thought, *This had to be rock-bottom*.
 I was wrong.
 So, so, so wrong.

 "You all hear those horns?
 Oh, baby, they are humming!
 Nah, nah, nah.
 Those horns are blowing!
 What are they blowing, baby?
 Does anyone have a guess?"